DennisLyn/churchweb/README.md

 # churchweb
-This repo keeps all my works for our church's website - [Chinese For Christ Church of Hayward](https://www.cfcchayward.org/).
+This repo keeps all independent works (outside of the WordPress works) for our church's website - [Chinese For Christ Church of Hayward](https://www.cfcchayward.org/).

 The website is built by WordPress, MySql and hosted on AWS.

-Beside the WordPress templating, I created and implemented:
+(Note: WordPress code is not pushed here but backed up on AWS.)

+Independent works:
 1. An Entry page for two websites (Chinese and English sites)
-2. Sermon pages for administrator to create, add, edit, upload, and delete sermon info and videos.
+2. Sermon pages for administrators to create, add, edit, upload, and delete sermon info and videos.

 # Folders